 Here you are in one of the wildest parts of the island, but also one of the most difficult to access.

 If you decide to try the adventure to the end, you will have to take with you your camping gear, your camping permit and plan between 2 to 3 days of walking.
 Indeed, it will not be possible to reach a road from the Kalalau beach, the only solution will be to turn back, thus travel a total of 36 km from Ke'e beach.

 If Kalalau beach marks the end of the long hiking trail, you can discover the Nā Pali coast and the first kilometers of the Kalalau trail by going to Hanakapi' ai beach which marks the first stage of the trail.
 It is the most popular part of the trail.
 We'll talk about it later.

-Getting to the Kalalau Trail departure point
+How to reach the Kalalau Trail